Chapter 5:

 Man's wrath does not work out God's righteousness.

-The spirit of the Sovereign Lord Jehovah is upon me, [he] has anointed me to tell good news to the meek ones.
-He has sent me to bind up the brokenhearted, to proclaim liberty to those taken captive and the wide opening [of the eyes] even to the prisoners; to proclaim the year of goodwill on the part of Jehovah and the day of vengeance on the part of our God; to comfort all the mourning ones.
+The spirit of the Sovereign Lord Jehovah is upon me, for he has anointed me to tell good news to the meek.
+He has sent me to bind up the brokenhearted, to proclaim liberty to the captive and the wide opening [of the eyes, or of the prison gates] even to the prisoners; to proclaim the year of Jehovah's goodwill, and the day of vengeance of our God, to comfort all who mourn.

-So the scroll of the prophet Isaiah was handed him, and he opened the scroll and found the place where it was written: "Jehovah's spirit is upon me, because he anointed me to declare good news to the poor, he sent me forth to preach a release to the captives and a recovery of sight to the blind, to send the crushed ones away with a release, to preach Jehovah's acceptable year."
+So the scroll of the prophet Isaiah was handed him, and he opened the scroll and found the place where it was written: "Jehovah's spirit is upon me, because he anointed me to declare good news to the poor, he sent me to proclaim liberty to the captives and a recovery of sight to the blind, to send the crushed ones away free, to preach Jehovah's acceptable year."

-See there! with the clouds of the heavens someone like a son of man happened to be coming; and to the Ancient of Days he gained access, and they brought him up close even before that One.
-And to him there were given rulership and dignity and kingdom, that the peoples, national groups and languages should all serve even him.
-His rulership is an indefinitely lasting rulership that will not pass away, and his kingdom one that will not be brought to ruin.
+I kept watching in the visions of the night, and look! with the clouds of the heavens someone like a son of man was coming; and to the Ancient of Days he gained access, and they brought him up right in front of that One.
+And to him there were given rulership and honor and a kingdom, that the peoples, nations, and language groups should all serve him.
+His rulership is an everlasting rulership that will not pass away, and his kingdom will never be destroyed.

 Isa 11:1-9